openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 * Discovery of openHAB things on the NEEO app
 * Full two-way communcation between openHAB and brain.
 Item changes in openHAB will appear in NEEO and vice-versa.

+## Troubleshooting

+If searching for openHAB devices on the NEEO Brain is always returning nothing, here are a few tips to solve the issue:
+1. Make sure the openHAB primary address is set to an address that is reachable from the NEEO Brain (see openHAB Primary Address section below).
+2. Make sure your firewall is not blocking access to the openHAB server
+3. Your search criteria has included too many openHAB devices (especially if "Expose ALL" setting has been turned on).
+The NEEO brain has an (unknown) size limit to the amount of items that can be returned for a search and you may be going beyond that limit.
+Narrow your search to a specific item to see if you were hitting that search limit.

 ## openHAB Primary Address

 This transport will use the primary address defined in openHAB to register itself as an SDK with the NEEO Brain (allowing the NEEO Brain to discover your things and to callback to openHAB to retrieve item values).
-If you have multiple network interfaces on the machine that openHAB runs on or if forward actions are not being recieved, you'll likely need to set the primary address configuration field (PaperUI->Configuration->System->Network Settings->Primary Address)
+If you have multiple network interfaces on the machine that openHAB runs on or if forward actions are not being recieved, you'll likely need to set the primary address configuration field (PaperUI->Configuration->System->Network Settings->Primary Address).
+Please set this BEFORE YOU INSTALL THE TRANSPORT.
+If you set the primary address AFTER install the transport, you'll need to restart openHAB for the transport to register the correct callback address with the brains.

 ## Mappings